daunkim18/BMI-Programming/README.md

 ## License

-This project is distributed for educational purposes under an academic license.
+his project is licensed under the [MIT License](./LICENSE).
-See the [LICENSE.txt](./LICENSE.txt) file for full details.
+You are free to use, modify, and distribute this software, provided that proper credit is given and the license terms are followed.

+For full details, see the LICENSE.txt file included in this repository.